 Further, if any employee who was previously employed with another employer during the FY and has given declaration of salary received from previous employer and TDS on that, it also has to be considered by the current employer.

 In addition to this if any employee has also given declaration regarding his any other income viz.
 Income from house property or interest income then that is also required to be taken care of by the employer.

-Employer while making TDS, has to consider many things like salary structure, allowances given and its taxability, perquisites and its taxability, declarations given by the employee for other incomes and investments for claiming deductions under chapter VI-A. It may happen that during the financial year, employees receives any unstructured benefit from the employer due to any scheme or award given by the employer or some employees who were not eligible to get exemption for some allowances earlier may become eligible later (eg. HRA) or employee may not be able to give proof for the investment declared or vice versa.
+Employer while deducting TDS, has to consider many things like salary structure, allowances given and its taxability, perquisites and its taxability, declarations given by the employee for other incomes and investments for claiming deductions under chapter VI-A. It may happen that during the financial year, employees receives any unstructured benefit from the employer due to any scheme or award given by the employer or some employees who were not eligible to get exemption for some allowances earlier may become eligible later (eg. HRA) or employee may not be able to give proof for the investment declared or vice versa.
 In all such cases, it may happen that employer has to increase or decrease the amount of the tax that is monthly deducted from employee’s salary.
-It may also happen that TDS was not made from an employee’s salary for whole year as his income was below taxable limit considering his investment declaration.
-However, in the last month he couldn’t give the proofs for that and TDS is required to be made in that month for whole year.
+It may also happen that TDS was not deducted from an employee’s salary for whole year as his income was below taxable limit considering his investment declaration.
+However, in the last month he couldn’t give the proofs for that and TDS is required to be deducted in that month for whole year.

 The question may arise is what if adjustment is required to be made later to reduce or increase TDS amount?
 Is the employer liable to pay interest under section 201?
 In case while making payment of salary, TDS was made short and later employer paid the difference amount, can he recover that amount from employee?
 Here is the answer;